prpole/dissertation/chapter2/main.md

 Anthropocene, in geology.
 For London and Wrangham both, the development of the human as we know it relied on the ability to exceed the boundaries of the self, encompassing the things we use to define ourselves.
-"The man's" fire is thus as defining as the wolf's coat.
+"The man's" fire is thus as defining of humanity as the winter coat is of the wolf.

 <!-- interesting note from Wrangham on Darwin: